 Once upon a time, BDSM was classified as a sexual disorder or deviation.

-Although it’s more mainstream today — there is still a stigma attached to the idea of being deliberately rough in bed.
+Although it’s more mainstream today and there are plenty of adult sex forums dedicated to the topic — there is still a stigma attached to the idea of being deliberately rough in bed.

 Some people like rough sex because it’s the exact opposite of their everyday lives.